 but has everything to do with size.

-If you are an average U.S. citizen, then I have already given you more information about political conservativism than you have heard in your lifetime.
-This, to me, is a tragedy that exists by design by the opponents of conservativism.
+If you are an average U.S. citizen, then I have already given you more information about political conservatism than you have heard in your lifetime.
+To me, this is a tragedy that exists by design by the opponents of conservatism.

 The real battle

-The central conflict in the United States today isn’t between Right and Left, or Republican and Democrat.
-These titles are no longer useful because, for example:
+The central conflict in the United States today isn’t between Right and Left or Republican and Democrat.
+These titles are no longer helpful because, for example:

 People will often say, “I’m not a conservative because I disagree with Senator So-And-So,” when chances are high that Senator So-And-So isn’t conservative.